iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 ---
 id: smart-contracts-VM-and-languages
 title: Smart Contract VM & Languages
-description: This article explains the underlaying technologies of IOTA Smart Contracts - the Virtual Machine and it's plugins.
+description: This article explains the underlying technologies of IOTA Smart Contracts - the Virtual Machine, and its plugins.
 ---

 This article explains the underlying technologies of IOTA Smart Contracts - the Virtual Machine and it's plugins.